ivanhercaz/chalk_authorization/README.md

 Chalk is yet another authorization module with support for roles.
 It can handle configurable custom actions and permissions, and also user and group based authorization.
-If you look for some similar to unix file permissions, this module is inspired by that.
+If you look for something similar to UNIX file permissions, this module is inspired by that.

 ## Installation